yujihayashi/genesis-frontend/README.md

 ```

 ## End-to-end test
+For this one, we test most of the form validations and all the crud actions like create, edit, list and delete users from the app.

 ### There's no need to run the project before
 The project is supposed to be running when we type the command bellow.